DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 ## More than Arrays

-Digging through @paf31's Purescript by Example is no picnic.
-LINK
+Digging through @paf31's [Purescript by Example](https://leanpub.com/purescript/) is no picnic.

 That is, there's no sandwich eating, barbecuing or frisbee throwing.
 Instead the reader is exposed to typeclasses, ADTs and monads without an oxygen supply.